 But, it also works in the other direction.
 Double your site’s traffic, and the blog is worth twice what you bought it for.
 Double your site’s revenue, and the blog is worth twice what you bought it for.
 Both of which can be done quite easily in the right circumstances.

 Think of this as being the world’s most profitable house flipper.
 You do a tiny bit of work on how the site is monetized or how fast the theme is (getting you more traffic), and suddenly you’re selling the blog for double what you bought it for 6 months later.

 4) Your Blog Can Increase in Traffic Very Quickly

 Blog articles don’t reach their full potential in Google until they’re somewhere between 6 and 36 months old.
-Meaning if you buy a site with a ton of new articles, there’s a chance of explosive growth.
-All you have to do is wait a year.
+Meaning if you buy a site with a ton of new articles, there’s a chance for explosive growth.
+All you have to do is wait a year or two.

 People are selling their sites based on what happened in the previous six months.
 Not what will happen in the next 6.
 By doing this, they’re tremendously undervaluing the growth potential of their websites.
 It’s a great buying opportunity.

 5) A Pro Can Monetize More Effectively Than The Previous Owner